 Improv is simply composing melodies in real-time.
 So if you know where melodies come from and what they are mad of - it becomes relatively easy.
 This series of lessons takes the mystery out of creating your solos, licks, and riffs.

 Immediate Downloads of PDF Books.
 Hard Copies are, naturally shipped.

 Most, if not all of the above books are available for FREE download as part of a Premium LearningUkulele.com Site Access.

 In addition to on-line, right here on LearningUkulele.com, hard copy books are available at , Funky Frets and a few select ukulele dealers.
 Retailers wishing to carry books by Curt Sheller can contact me, Curt directly here on LearningUkulele.com for more info and to get setup.
 However, I'm pretty much going all digital and make the content viewable online - just like you can preview a book at a traditional book store.

 Improvisation is More Than Just Scales

 Most people think, to learn improvisation, you need to master your scales.
 That's true—but it's just a starting point.
 And, granted, scales are a big part of what you draw from for improvisation.
-In additional to your scales, there's also intervals, arpeggios and sequences - which actually come from scales as well.
-It's how you use and apply them.
+In additional to your scales, there's also intervals, arpeggios, and sequences — which actually also come from scales as well.
+It's how you use and apply them that counts.

 Essential Jazz Scales?